RubiksTwist/MPLS-LAB/ansible/playbooks/README-PE-CE-BGP.md

 This playbook configures the final piece of the MPLS L3VPN setup: eBGP peering between Provider Edge (PE) routers and Customer Edge (CE) routers.
 This allows customer sites to exchange routes across the MPLS backbone while maintaining VPN isolation through VRF A.

+As described in the [reference guide](https://lev-0.com/2024/01/18/mpls-on-vyos-l3vpn/), "The connection between the PE and CE will be a very simple eBGP peering."
+This completes the end-to-end L3VPN service, enabling customer sites (CE1 and CE2) to communicate across the MPLS provider network.

 ## What This Playbook Does

 ### Provider Edge Routers (PE1 & PE2)